 On August 31, 2006, we finalized the Arkansas River Agreement whereby we purchased approximately 60,000 acre-feet of Arkansas River water, real property and certain other related assets.
-Pursuant to the Arkansas River Agreement we agreed to pay HP A&M 10% of our tap fees received on the sale of the next 40,000 water taps.
-We have estimated the Tap Participation Fees payable to HP A&M at approximately \$45.6 million based on a discounted cash flow valuation analysis.
-The actual amount to be paid could exceed our estimates.
-See "Note 3 - Water, Water Systems and Service Agreements" in the accompanying financial statements.
-Tap participation payments are not payable to HP A&M until we receive water tap fees.
+As consideration for these assets, in addition to other consideration, we agreed to pay HP A&M 10% of our tap fees received on the sale of the next 40,000 water taps.
+We can not reasonably estimate how much will ultimately be paid to HP A&M but expect it to be in excess of \$60 million.
+Tap participation payments are not payable to HP A&M until we receive tap fees.
+The recorded liability on our balance sheet is a non-interest bearing liability and is more fully described in the Critical Accounting Policies - Tap Participation Fee section above.